 Are you ready for AMP?

 With the continuing rise of mobile device users, websites need to be more mobile friendly.
-Apple and Android are continuing to compete with their devices and hardware, and delivering speedy loading web pages into search results sits with Google.
+Apple and Android are continuing to compete with their devices and hardware, while delivering speedy loading web pages into search results sit with Google.
 Are you AMP ready?

 So what is AMP?

 The AMP Project (Accelerated Mobile Pages) is a Google-led project to deliver fast loading web pages to mobile devices.
 Still in development, the initiative is said to bump AMP friendly pages up the Google rankings, as long as Google can see it in your web page source code.